Brettles/midihubv2/README.md

  - midihub.py - Python script that launches `rtpmidi` and when the listeners are running it joins them together in a specific way - more details below.
  - midihub-cloudformation.yml - [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template for building an appropriate Linux instance and deploying into AWS.
 More details on that below.
  - lambda-midiHubStats.py - Code for a Lambda function which are automatically deployed by the CloudFormation template to respond to request when asked for latency information.
 If you're not deploying this using CloudFormation you can use this code to query the database.
- - latency.html - Source HTML files for a (very simple!) web front end to call the two Lambda functions via API Gateway.
+ - latency.html - Source HTML file for a (very simple!) web front end to calls Lambda latency function via API Gateway.
 Feel free to modify these or embed the code into your own web page.
 Designed to show who is connected and what their round-trip latency is.
 These are modified during setup with the appropriate API Gateway endpoint.
+ - lambda-getTransmitPorts.py - Code for a Lambda function that retrieves the "transmit" MIDI ports from DynamoDB and sends them back to the caller.
+ - lambda-resetStuckNote.py - Receives calls from the HTML file below and sends requests to a SQS queue to reset "stuck" notes.
+ - fixstucknotes.html - Source HTML file for (another simple) web front end that first determines the ports in use and second can call the other Lambda function to send MIDI messages to reset "stuck" notes in the MIDI stream.
+ - fix-stuck-notes.py - This runs on the instance and receives SQS messages from the Lambda function above.
+When it receives a port number and note "range" it sends NoteOff messages to the port to clear any "stuck" notes.
  - update-latency.py - A script that runs on the instance.
 It trawls the log files from `rtpmidi` and sends the contents to a DynamoDB database.
 Scheduled to run via cron once every minute.
  - create-s3-bucket.py - After the instance has been created this runs to create a S3 bucket with a unique name; link the CloudFront distirbution to it; set up secure access (the S3 bucket is not public; only CloudFront can access it); and uploads the HTML file after modifying it with the API Gateway endpoint URL.
 Note that if you are not deploying in the `us-east-1` region it make take some time (hours) for the CloudFront/S3 pair to work correctly.